SteveBarnett/Speaker-Workshop/deck.md

 # Debunking myths

 ^ short presentation
-Things that you think stop you from speaking, but maybe don't have to
+quick run down of some things you might think prevent you from speaking, but maybe don't have to...

 ---